CaliStyle/trailpack-proxy-router/README.md

 - Using the Metadata for each page makes using postgres' JSONB keyword searching fast (and already SEO ready), or easily connect postrgres to an Elasticsearch engine to make conent searching even better.

 ### Gotchas
-This style of CMS requires a "Single Source of Truth" for Frontend Components to bind too.
+- This style of CMS requires a "Single Source of Truth" for Frontend Components to bind too.
 Try using Redux or ngRX for your frontend.
+- Mechanisms to determine/set Score and Demographic are up to you.

 ## Install